LiskArchive/lisk-legacy-docs/start/tutorials.md

 ## Hello World

-We introduce you our hello world application built using the alpha SDK. __This tutorial explains how to create a new transaction type from scratch.__
+We introduce you to our hello world application built using the alpha SDK. __This tutorial explains how to create a new transaction type from scratch.__

 It is a simple example to showcase how to create a new transaction type by implementing the [`BaseTransaction` interface](custom-transactions.md).